USDA Construction Loan to Buy Land | Requirements 2026

 Duncan says it’s neither easier nor more difficult.
 But owning your land outright can reduce your loan-to-value ratio, which means you won’t need 100 percent financing.

-If you have an outstanding lot loan, that loan will need to be paid off and rolled into your new USDA construction loan.
+If you have an outstanding lot loan, it must be paid off and rolled into your new USDA construction loan.

 A USDA construction loan can only be used to finance single-family homes, manufactured homes, and eligible condominiums.
 Vacation or second homes, short-term and long-term rental properties, accessory dwelling units, a home you build yourself, commercial buildings, and mixed-use construction do not qualify for USDA financing.
 In addition, the lot must be in a USDA-eligible rural area.